avehtari/BDA_course_Aalto/exercises/ex7_rubric.md

 ### Q11 · Yes / No · 1 point

-Separate model: *discussion about question i)*, posterior distribution of the mean of the quality measurements of the sixth machine.
+Separate model: *discussion about question i)*, prior choice discussion.

 Response:

 *hidden responses*

 ### Q12 · Yes / No · 1 point

-Separate model:  *discussion about question ii)*, the predictive distribution for another quality measurement of the sixth machine.
+Separate model: *discussion about question ii)*, posterior distribution of the mean of the quality measurements of the sixth machine.

 Response: